Top 10 Competitive Original Yu-Gi-Oh Monsters

 9. Dark Elf

-Admittedly, Luster Dragon couldn't match the Level 4 and 2000 Attack Dark Elf, but her power comes with a price.
-Each time she strikes, you must forfeit 1000 of your Life Points, a hefty chunk of your initial 8000 (Panther Warrior also boasted of 2000 Attack, but its even more costly effect required a tribute of a monster to attack).
+Admittedly, Luster Dragon couldn't match the Level 4 and 2000 Attack Dark Elf, but her power came with a price.
+Each time she struck, she demanded 1000 Life Points, a hefty chunk of a player's initial 8000.
+Panther Warrior also boasted of 2000 Attack, but its even more costly effect required a tribute of a monster to attack, and having pawns to tribute was far more difficult in those days.

-Still, Dark Elf's power let her overcome absolutely any other Level 4 or below creature, and you could keep her in Attack Position but not actually attack to form a formidable shield.
+Still, Dark Elf's power let her overcome absolutely any other Level 4 or below creature, and you could keep her in Attack Position without actually attacking to form a formidable shield.
 As a last benefit, the Dark attribute let her serve as Graveyard fodder for certain beasts we may eventually see..

 8. Time Wizard